 You are about to find out why.

-At the time you bought your furniture Simplicity Sofas was using the same type of cushion that is used by about 90% of furniture companies in our price range.
-It has a 6 inch thick polyurethane foam core and is backed by a 1 year warranty.
-This type of cushion typically begins losing its shape and resilience after about 3 years.
+At the time you bought your furniture, Simplicity Sofas was using the same type of cushion that is used by about 90% of furniture companies in our price range.
+It has a 6-inch thick polyurethane foam core and is backed by a 1-year warranty.
+This type of cushion typically begins losing its shape and resilience after about three years.

-About a year and a half ago we decided it did not make sense for us to sell cushions that would only last 3 years when the rest of our furniture is built to last for twenty years.
+About a year and a half ago, we decided it did not make sense for us to sell cushions that would only last three years when the rest of our furniture is built to last for twenty years.

-The Twillo Bluestone fabric you ordered for your sofa is still available from the mill so we will cover the cushions for you with brand new fabric.
-The Twillo is a microfiber so I do not think there should be any noticeable color difference between the new cushions and the rest of your sofa.
-If there is I will send you some new covers for the back cushions,
+The Twillo Bluestone fabric you ordered for your sofa is still available from the mill, so that we will cover the cushions for you with brand new fabric.
+The Twillo is microfiber, so I do not think there should be any noticeable color difference between the new cushions and the rest of your sofa.
+If there is, I will send you some new covers for the back cushions,

 I hope you are having a wonderful holiday weekend.